-The Code of Conduct for Members of the House of Lords was agreed on 30 November 2009; certain amendments were agreed by the House on 30 March 2010.
+The present Code of Conduct for Members of the House of Lords was agreed on 30 November 2009; certain amendments were agreed by the House on 30 March 2010.

 The Guide to the Code of Conduct was proposed by the Committee for Privileges (2nd Report, 2009-10, HL Paper 81) and agreed by the House on 17 March 2010.
+The Guide was amended on 9 November 2011.

-In accordance with the 2nd Report of the Committee for Privileges of 2009-10 the Code of Conduct and the accompanying Guide to the Code of Conduct will come into force from the start of the 2010-11 session of Parliament.
+In accordance with the 2nd Report of the Committee for Privileges of 2009-10 the Code of Conduct and the accompanying Guide came into force at the start of the 2010-12 session of Parliament (18 May 2010).

-Advice and Review
+Review

-The Code is reviewed once each Parliament by the Sub-Committee on Lords' Conduct, a subcommittee of the Committee for Privileges and Conduct.
+The Code is reviewed once each Parliament by the Sub-Committee on Lords' Conduct, a sub-committee of the Committee for Privileges and Conduct.
 The Sub-Committee is also charged with keeping the Guide to the Code of Conduct under regular review.